gbv/paia/paia.md

     2. inactive because account expired
     3. inactive because of outstanding fees

-    A PAIA server MAY define additional states which can be mapped to `1` by PAIA clients. document status
+    A PAIA server MAY define additional states which can be mapped to `1` by PAIA clients.
+For convenience, account states in JSON can expressed both as numbers (`0`) and as strings (`"0"`). document status
   : A nonegative integer representing the current relation between a particular
     document and a particular patron.
 Possible values are: